GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 EPS files should set these parameters correctly.
 Because *GMT*\ makes the *PostScript* files on the fly, often with several overlays, it is not possible to do so accurately.
-Therefore, if you need and EPS version with a “tight” BoundingBox you need to post-process your *PostScript* file.
+Therefore, if you need and EPS version with a "tight" BoundingBox you need to post-process your *PostScript* file.
 There are several ways in which this can be accomplished.